 Figure 2.
 The stapes or stirrup bone, next to a 10 cent Euro coin.

 The skeleton is a supportive and protective structure in humans and other animals, against which the force of muscles acts.
 A normal adult human skeleton consists of 206 named bones (or 213 if each of the nine fused vertebrae of the sacrum and coccyx are counted as independent bones).
 The individual bones of the skeleton are connected by three types of joints, which differ in the type and amount of movement they allow.

-The human skeleton is divided functionally into an axial skeleton that supports the main body axis and an appendicular skeleton that supports the arms and legs.
+The human skeleton is divided functionally into an axial skeleton, which supports the main body axis, and an appendicular skeleton, which supports the arms and legs.

 The skull is attached to the top (superior end) of the spinal column, also called the spine or backbone.
 The spine has 33 vertebrae, stacked on one another to provide a flexible column that surrounds and protects the spinal cord.
 Arcing forward from the vertebrae are 12 pairs of ribs, most of which are attached at the front to the sternum, forming a protective cage (the rib-cage) around the heart and lungs.